Ankushk-01/Java-course/README.md

 ## Static method

-we can access the static variables in the static method but can not the instance variables we can do that we take object of that class then use the instace variables of that Ref.
-[StaticMethod.java](./Classes/StaticMethod.java) and also we need to set the method access to public then the method can be accessable to the child or other classess.
+we can access the static variables in the static method but can not the instance variables we can do that we take object of that class then use the instance variables of that Ref.
+[StaticMethod.java](./Classes/StaticMethod.java) and also we need to set the method access to public then the method can be accessible to the child or other classes.

 ## Encapsulation